anjou1975ran-gif/lihuo-decision-layer-V10/DECLARATION.md

 We define a new layer in AI systems:

-> **The Decision Layer**
+> The Decision Layer

-This layer is responsible for determining whether an output should be allowed to exist.

-This is distinct from:

-* language generation
-* reasoning
-* knowledge retrieval

 ---

-## Key Principle
+## Fundamental Shift

 AI should not only generate answers.

-AI must also:
+AI must determine:

-> **refuse invalid or unsafe outputs.**
+> whether an answer is allowed to exist.

 ---

 ## Claim

-This repository contains the first operational implementation of:

-* multi-criteria reasoning differentiation
-* decision enforcement
-* output gating

----

-## Implication

 Any AI system without a decision layer:

-* cannot guarantee output validity
-* cannot ensure accountability
-* cannot prevent systemic failure
+- cannot prevent invalid reasoning
+- cannot enforce accountability
+- cannot control its own outputs

 ---

+## Consequence

+Without a decision layer:

+AI systems will always:

+- hallucinate under pressure
+- justify incorrect reasoning
+- produce outputs they should refuse

+---

+## Position

+This system introduces:

+> output-level governance before generation.

+---

 ## Status

+First operational implementation.

 Public experimental release.